 - Life Path 4 — Steady Builder: Stability and loyalty that create security and trust.

-If you want to sharpen the skills that keep conversation flowing, resources on improving conversation habits are a practical next step10.
+If you want to sharpen the skills that keep conversation flowing, practical resources on communication can help you practice and maintain better habits7.

 Common Life Path Strengths in Relationships